ACP Enrollment and Claims Tracker

 Enrollment and Claims by Zip Code and County

 ACP providers have up to six months to submit original claims or upward revisions of previous claims (starting with the March 2022 data month).
-The claims information in these files is as of May 2, 2022.
-Therefore, any new or revised claims for the March 2022 data month certified on or before May 2 are reflected.
+Therefore, any new or revised claims for the March 2022 data month or after are reflected here.
+ACP providers must fully pass through ACP support to eligible households each month in the form of a discount regardless of when they file a claim for reimbursement.
 Each month, we will update the data to reflect claims certified during the six month window.

 Links to the Data